Ironsword: Wizards & Warriors II: Reception

 The game was also featured in UK-based magazine Mean Machines in May 1991.
 Matt Regan said that he was not impressed with the game, saying that similar platforming games such as DuckTales and Gremlins 2: The New Batch were superior to Ironsword and had a more original approach in gameplay.
 He also criticized the fact that players cannot hit enemies while in mid-air.
 However, he noted the game's good gameplay.
 Julian Rignall also said that the game was fun, but it was not spectacular.
 However, just as Regan noted, Rignall said that the game did not offer anything special like with better titles such as Mega Man 2 or Super Mario Bros.
 2. However, he noted the game's good graphics and challenge, though both noted that the backgrounds "are slightly bland".
 Both reviewers said the game was well-presented with good introductions and a password mode, easy controls, fair challenge, and "fairly good tunes and effects which fit the action well".
 Overall, they said that Ironsword was "a fun but ultimately limited game that will appeal to platform fans".

-Ironsword: Wizards & Warriors II was listed at #64 in IGN's list of "Top 100 NES Games".
+Ironsword: Wizards & Warriors II was listed at #64 in IGNs list of "Top 100 NES Games".
 Reviewer Sam Claiborn said that the game was more expansive than its predecessor and that it featured many of the good graphics, gameplay, and usage of Middle English.
 He also noted that "Fabio's bare-breasted likeness smoldering on IronSword's cover art that made this game a smash hit with kids and moms alike".
 Website GamesRadar praised the game's music, especially the title theme; Brett Elston said it set a serious tone for the game, saying "its heavy, droning beats mix with a fantasy-minded melody that make it sound like a funeral dirge in the Shire".

 The game's cover, which features Fabio, has received significant coverage from many gaming websites.
 IGN listed Ironsword as having one of the most notable covers in video game history, listing its cover as the 2nd best of all time behind Ninja Golf.
 Conversely, 1UP.com listed Ironsword as having one of the worst covers of all time, comparing it to the cover for Mega Man.
 GameSpy listed it as the 4th worst video game cover in history, saying that "thanks to the presence of Fabio on the cover, gamers got confused and thought they had accidentally picked up one of their mom's romance novels".
 In a retrospective of the NES for the console's 25th anniversary, Nintendo Power wrote that "the game's quality will be forever overshadowed by Acclaim's choice of Fabio as the cover model".